What is a sexual health clinic?

 “Ensuring our space is youth-positive is really important to PPT.
 We try to keep things informal with lots of music and information fact sheets in the waiting room.
 There are no lab coats and everyone goes by their first name.
 All appointments are in a private space.
 Being non-judgmental is in our blood.”

 “We offer anonymous HIV testing, otherwise, clients have to register to receive services.
 Registration involves providing us with your name, contact information, health card (if you have one) and demographic information.
 Keeping this information private and confidential is extremely important to us — only folks who need this information have access to it.”

 “Not at all.
 If you are 13 to 29, you don’t need to bring anyone with you, get anyone’s permission or tell anyone about your visit.
 That said, if you want to bring a support person, you are welcome to.”

 “Yes.
 We do lots of training with our staff so that they can provide culturally competent services to clients with varied experiences.
 We also offer translation services to folks who prefer to receive services in another language.”

 “Know that health care is your right and that your provider is there to serve you.
 Don’t be afraid to speak your mind and give feedback if the service you receive wasn’t what you expected or wasn’t respectful or non-judgmental.”

-If you’re looking for support with your sexual health, you can always talk to someone you trust such as a friend or relative.
-You can also contact Kids Help Phone at 1-800-668-6868 or use Resources Around Me to search for sexual and other health services in your area.
+If you’re looking for support with your sexual health, you can reach out to a doctor/nurse, counsellor or sexual health clinic for more information.
+You can also use Resources Around Me to search for sexual and other health services in your area.

 Kids Help Phone would like to thank Planned Parenthood Toronto for their participation in this story!